Pastors find a role ministering to young men swept up in El Salvador's crackdown on gangs | KRDO

 SAN SALVADOR, El Salvador (AP) — The smell of pineapple bread fills the kitchen of “Vida Libre,” or “free life,” a gang rehabilitation program founded in El Salvador by American pastor Kenton Moody in 2021.

 The trust that Moody puts in former gang members is not widely shared.
-Thousands of lives have been destroyed in this Central American country after decades of gang violence.
+Thousands of lives have been destroyed in this Central American country after decades of extortion and murder committed by the gangs.

 Over the past year, President Nayib Bukele’s security forces have cracked down harshly on gangs, arresting more than 68,000 people suspected of criminal involvement, though human rights groups say innocent people are also being detained.

 Ministries like Moody’s are caught in the middle.
-Dozens of men who were part of evangelical rehabilitation ministries were also arrested and taken back to prison.
-Of the 38 members of Vida Libre, ten have been detained by the government.
+Dozens of men who were part of evangelical rehabilitation ministries were also arrested and taken back to prison, though most had served their original sentences.
+Of the 38 members of Vida Libre, 10 have been detained by the government.

+Bukele has said that God might forgive gang members, but the government will make them pay for their crimes.
+In March the authorities sent 2,000 suspects to a huge new prison built especially for these criminal groups and the justice minister vowed that “they will never return” to the streets.

+Moody’s own family has suffered.
+Four years ago, gang members killed his brother-in-law.
+His wife, Eunice, was reluctant to support Vida Libre, but after days of prayer she concluded that forgiveness could bring her peace.

 Inside the Vida Libre complex, in the impoverished city of Santa Ana, Moody frequently hugs the young men under his care and assigns them chores.